-Adherence to recommended instructional minutes for reading/language arts and mathematics (K-8) (EPC) John Adams Middle School exceeds the minimum number of instructional minutes required by the State of California.
+Adherence to recommended instructional minutes for reading/language arts and mathematics (K-8) (EPC)

+John Adams Middle School exceeds the minimum number of instructional minutes required by the State of California.

 Lesson pacing schedule (K-8) and master schedule flexibility for sufficient numbers of intervention courses (EPC)

 The master schedule provides sufficient flexibility to support periods for intervention and teachers provide support during nutrition, lunch and after school.
-During this time, a core group of intervention teachers are intervening with students who have not mastered critical high leverage skills in ELA and Math.
+During Advisory, a core group of teachers, paraprofessionals and instructional aids are intervening with students who have not mastered critical high leverage skills in ELA and Math.
 Also during this time, a cohort of teachers is providing additional ELD focused on the California ELA/ELD Framework.
-In addition to our Advisory Interventions, we provide designated ELD in a push in model within our ELA courses.
-We also offer two Collaborative Reading Improvement Classes (SPED and General Education students).
+In addition to our Advisory Interventions, we provide designated ELD in a push-in model within our ELA courses.
+Next year we will expand from two (2) to four (4) Collaborative Reading Improvement Classes (SPED and General Education students).

-Availability of standards-based instructional materials appropriate to all student groups (ESEA) All grades and subject materials are standards-based and JAMS is William's compliant.
+Availability of standards-based instructional materials appropriate to all student groups (ESEA)

+All grades and subject materials are standards-based and JAMS is William's compliant.